ganrad/openai-api-router/README.md

 - [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/)
 - [Helm 3.x](https://docs.helm.sh/)

 The sections below describe the steps to configure and deploy the API Gateway on Azure.
-Although, there are multiple deployment options available on Azure, we will describe the top two suggested for production deployments.
+Although, there are multiple deployment options available on Azure, we will only describe the top two options recommended for production deployments.

-1. Run the API Gateway on a standalone *Virtual machine*
+1. Containerize the API Gateway and deploy it on a standalone *Virtual machine*
 2. Containerize the API Gateway and deploy it on a container platform such as Kubernetes.
 We will describe the steps for deploying the gateway container on *Azure Kubernetes Service*.

-### A. Run the API Gateway on a standalone *Virtual Machine*
+### A. Configure and run the API Gateway on a standalone *Virtual Machine*

 **NOTE**: Before we can get started, you will need a Linux Virtual Machine to run the API Gateway.
 If you haven't already, provision a Virtual Machine with a Linux flavor of your choice.